 Babies between 6 and 12 months of age

 - Once your baby is six months old, it’s okay to give tiny sips of water to help him get used to a sippy cup.
+How much water for a 6-month-old baby?
 Around two ounces per 24 hours is the expert-recommended amount of water to be given at this age.
 Any more than this may interfere with his milk intake, which is still much more important at this stage.

 - When your baby starts solids, give a small amount of water after his meal to prevent constipation.
 Don’t let water replace breastmilk or formula, however.